Age-Old Wisdom meets Modern Tools

 Wit & Wisdom

-- In 1522, Spanish explorers returned home from the New World with tomatoes.
-Wealthy people believed that the fruits were poisonous.
-Only the peasants were brave (and hungry) enough to eat them.
+- The tomato plant is native to South America but it was not commonly cultivated in the United States until 1835.
+In 1522, Spanish explorers returned home from the New World with tomatoes.
+Many people believed that the fruits were poisonous.

 - In the 19th century, the tomato was called “The Apple of Paradise” in Germany and “The Apple of Love” in France.